 • malignant and benign neoplasms.

-Deformation of the gallbladder can also be associated with age: in elderly patients, there may be a prolapse of some internal organs, including the gallbladder.
-Especially often, such a problem arises as a result of a hernia of the abdominal wall, as well as after some surgical interventions on the abdominal organs.
+Deformation of the gallbladder may also be associated with age: elderly patients may experience prolapse of some internal organs, including the gallbladder.
+This problem especially often arises as a consequence of an abdominal wall hernia, as well as after some surgical interventions on the abdominal organs.

 , , ,

-Symptoms of deformation of the gallbladder depend, first of all, on the rate of development of the process.
+Symptoms of gallbladder deformation depend, first of all, on the speed of development of the process.

-If the deformation appears abruptly, then the symptomatology can be expressed in the form of increasing soreness at the site of the projection of the liver and gallbladder.
-Simultaneously with the pain, the patient's skin and mucous membranes become yellow, there are bouts of nausea and aversion to food.
-An increase in body temperature is possible.
-With deep palpation, the projection area of the liver is very painful.
+If the deformation appears suddenly, then the symptoms can be expressed in the form of increasing pain in the area of the projection of the liver and gall bladder.
+Along with the pain, the patient’s skin and mucous membranes become yellower, attacks of nausea, and aversion to food appear.
+Possible increase in body temperature.
+When deeply palpated, the liver projection area is very painful.
 When examining the tongue, a dense yellow coating is found.

-If the deformation develops gradually, then signs of pathology can occur simultaneously with violations of the throughput of the biliary tract due to a change in the shape of the organ.
-With a gradually developing deformity, the following symptoms may occur:
+If the deformity develops gradually, then signs of pathology may appear simultaneously with disorders bandwidth biliary tract due to changes in the shape of the organ.
+With gradually developing deformity, the following symptoms may occur:

 • loss of appetite;